 Dalvey shirt sizing

 I spoke with Dalvey’s Neil Grant about Dalvey’s history and the design and manufacturing of their shirts and the interview is at the bottom of the page.

 Dalvey shirt collars

-Dalvey use half-fused collars like Charles Tyrwhitt and Brooks Brothers.
+Dalvey shirts have a half-fused collars like Charles Tyrwhitt and Brooks Brothers.
 Dalvey’s view is that half-fused collars offer the best mix of flexibility and stiffness.

 Dalvey shirts – fits available